GilesStrong/deep_mtg/dev/card_summaries.md

 It's a 2/1 Cat that lacks any keywords
 Despite its low cost and decent power for its mana investment, it's quite fragile due to its low toughness, making it susceptible to removal or trading in combat
 Its strength lies in its ability to deal early damage efficiently, but its weakness is its vulnerability to being removed from the game quickly.

+R1 8
+**Savannah Lions**: A white Cat creature with a mana cost of {W}, costing 1 converted mana It has power 2 and toughness 1
+This card is strong in the early game due to its low cost and ability to establish board presence quickly However, it's weak because its small stats make it vulnerable to removal As a Cat, it can fit into strategies involving synergy with other Cats but lacks any special abilities beyond its basic stats.

 llama3.1  7
 Banner of Kinship is a strong artifact that enhances your creatures based on their type